 The world’s only breeding grounds of the largest mainland nesting petrel, the Westland Petrel (Procellaria westlandica), can be explored with Petrel Colony Tours or take a night tour with them and discover the constellations of the southern skies.
 Punakaiki Canoes rent kayaks and also run guided trips on the Pororari river while Punakaiki Horse Treks have horses and rides to suit all abilities.
 Stargazing Punakaiki can introduce you to Southern Hemisphere astronomy.

 The two New Zealand novels which have won the Booker/Man Booker prize both have strong West Coast connections.
-Eleanor Catton’s The Luminaries, which won in 2013, takes place in Hokitika during the 1860s gold rush while the 1985 winner, The Bone People, by Ōkārito resident Keri Hulme, also features West Coast locations.
+Eleanor Catton’s The Luminaries, which won in 2013, takes place in Hokitika during the 1860s gold rush.
+The 1985 winner, The Bone People, by Ōkārito resident Keri Hulme, also features West Coast locations.